Batman: Arkham Knight: Awards

+In 2016, WhatCulture placed the game 7th on its list of the 20 best open-world games of all time.

 In 2017, Edge placed the game 66th on its list of top 100 greatest games of all time.

-In 2019, Gameranx placed the game 23rd on its list of 58 best single player video games of the eighth generation of video game consoles.
-Mashable, Forbes and BuzzFeed put the game among the best video games of the decade 2010–2019.
+Mashable, Forbes, and BuzzFeed put the game among the best video games of the decade 2010–2019.

-In 2020, The Ringer placed the game 19th on its list of the 25 best games of the PS4/Xbox One generation.
+In 2020, The Ringer, IGN and GamesRadar+ put the game on their lists of the best games of the PS4/Xbox One generation.

+In 2022, USA Today placed the game 85th on its list of the 100 best video games of all time.

+In 2023, GameRant placed the game 8th on its list of the 10 best-looking open-world games ever made.

 Series continuation

-In August 2020, Rocksteady Studios announced they were developing Suicide Squad: Kill The Justice League, which will be published by Warner Bros.
-Interactive Entertainment for PlayStation 5, Windows, and Xbox Series X/S in 2023.
+In August 2020, Rocksteady Studios announced they were developing Suicide Squad: Kill the Justice League, which was published by Warner Bros.
+Interactive Entertainment for PlayStation 5, Windows, and Xbox Series X/S in 2024.
 The game is set 5 years after the events of Arkham Knight, and is the first in the series to not feature Batman as the title character, instead focusing on the titular antihero team as they battle Brainiac and mind-controlled members of the Justice League (including Batman) in Metropolis.
+The co-head of DC Studios, James Gunn, responded to a fan saying Kill the Justice League was not planned to be the last entry in the series strongly implicating more, or at least another game, in the works.